jnmartin84/doom64-dc/README.md

 You will now need to compress the `.twid` files in order to get the sprites into the form needed for the WAD files.

+    cd ~/doom64-dc/d64dcprep/monster
     for i in *.twid; do encode $i; done

 This will result in a bunch of `.twid.enc` files.
 These are the final result of all of the transformations being done.

-Next, copy the `.twid` AND `.twid.enc` files to the `doom64-dc/d64dcprep/wadfiles` directory.
+Next, copy the `.twid` AND `.twid.enc` files to the `~/doom64-dc/d64dcprep/wadfiles` directory.

-    cp *.twid* doom64-dc/d64dcprep/wadfiles
+    cp *.twid* ~/doom64-dc/d64dcprep/wadfiles

-and change directory to the `doom64-dc/d64dcprep/wadfiles` directory and run the fixwad tool we built a few steps back
+and change directory to the `~/doom64-dc/d64dcprep/wadfiles` directory and run the fixwad tool we built a few steps back

+This reads `doom64.wad`. replaces the monster sprites with our newly re-colored, twiddled and compressed sprite lumps, and writes out a file named `out.wad` .
+I don't want to keep changing code so you'll need to update some permissions to access the file.
+Then rename that to `pow2.wad` and move that to `doom64-dc/selfboot` .

-    cd doom64-dc/d64dcprep/wadfiles
+    cd ~/doom64-dc/d64dcprep/wadfiles
     fixwad

-This opens `doom64.wad` and replaces the monster sprites with our newly re-colored, twiddled and compressed sprite lumps, creating a file named `out.wad` .
-Rename that to `pow2.wad` and move that to `doom64-dc/selfboot` .
+	chmod u+rw out.wad

-    mv out.wad doom64-dc/d64dcprep/selfboot/pow2.wad
+    mv out.wad ~/doom64-dc/d64dcprep/selfboot/pow2.wad

 One step remains.
 We need to make a new WAD file containing just the sprites with alternate palettes applied.

-From the wadfiles directory, run the `makewad` tool .
+From the wadfiles directory, run the `makewad` tool.

-    cd repo/d64dcprep/wadfiles
-    makewad

 This creates a file named `alt.wad`.
 It has two marker lumps (`S2_START` / `S2_END`) and compressed graphic lumps in between.

-Move that file to `doom64-dc/d64dcprep/selfboot`.
+I don't want to keep changing code so you'll need to update some permissions to access the file.
+Move that file to `~/doom64-dc/d64dcprep/selfboot`.

+    cd ~/doom64-dc/d64dcprep/wadfiles
+    makewad
+	chmod u+rw alt.wad
-    mv alt.wad doom64-dc/d64dcprep/selfboot
+    mv alt.wad ~/doom64-dc/d64dcprep/selfboot

 Check the md5sum of each new wad file to see if they are as expected:

-    md5sum doom64-dc/d64dcprep/selfboot/pow2.wad
+    md5sum ~/doom64-dc/d64dcprep/selfboot/pow2.wad
     376fed2a0b00257de775e0815e0b3c5f  pow2.wad

-    md5sum doom64-dc/d64dcprep/selfboot/alt.wad
+    md5sum ~/doom64-dc/d64dcprep/selfboot/alt.wad
     2649f740d0dc2d930a219a1bde951d91  alt.wad

-You now have all of the updated files required to run Doom 64 for Dreamcast.
+You now have all of the updated files required to run Doom 64 for Dreamcast in the places they need to be.

-Go to the repo source directory and compile it like any other KOS project.
+Go to the repo source directory and compile it like any other KallistiOS project.

-    cd doom64-dc/src
+    cd ~/doom64-dc/src
     make
-    sh-elf-objcopy -R .stack -O binary doom64.elf doom64.bin /opt/toolchains/dc/kos/utils/scramble/scramble doom64.bin doom64-dc/selfboot/1ST_READ.BIN
+    sh-elf-objcopy -R .stack -O binary doom64.elf doom64.bin /opt/toolchains/dc/kos/utils/scramble/scramble doom64.bin ~/doom64-dc/selfboot/1ST_READ.BIN

 Finally, make a self-booting CDI from the contents of the selfboot directory.
 I am not explaining this process.
 It depends on the tools and OS you are using.